awieber-twilio/hls-flex-spotlight/README.md

 twilio serverless:start --load-local-env --env=.env.localhost -l debug
 ```
 This command allows us to run our Twilio service locally.

 15. Navigate to [http://localhost:3000/installer/index.html](http://localhost:3000/installer/index.html) in your browser.
 16. Your account information should autopopulate.
-Click Deploy.
+Click `Deploy`.
 This will take a few minutes, you can follow along in the terminal.
 17. After the deployment is complete, cancel the running installer by pressing Ctrl+C in the terminal.
 You no longer need the installer.

 <!-- <!-- ## Module 5: Deploy Plugin